-- 1. The election of eight nominees to serve as directors on our Board; - 2.
-The ratification of the appointment of our independent registered public accounting firm for the 2019 year;
+- 1. The election of ten nominees to serve as directors on our Board; - 2.
+The ratification of the appointment of our independent registered public accounting firm for fiscal year 2020; - 3.
+Amending the AtriCure, Inc. 2014 Stock Incentive Plan to increase the number of shares of common stock authorized for issuance thereunder by 900,000 shares; and

-- 3. Amending the AtriCure, Inc. 2014 Stock Incentive Plan to increase the number of shares of common stock authorized for issuance thereunder by 900,000 shares; - 4.
-An advisory vote on the compensation of our named executive officers as disclosed in this proxy statement; and - 5.
-An advisory vote on the frequency of future advisory votes on compensation of our named executive officers.
+4. An advisory vote on the compensation of our named executive officers as disclosed in this proxy statement.